JensBender/loan-default-prediction/README.md

 ![Precision-Recall Curves: Hyperparameter-Tuned Models](images/precision_recall_curves_tuned.png)

 **Threshold Optimization**
-Prioritized recall over precision, because missing a defaulter (false negative) is generally more costly than flagging a non-defaulter as risky (false positive).
+Prioritized recall over precision, because missing a defaulter (false negative) is generally more costly for financial institutions than flagging a non-defaulter as risky (false positive).
 Determined the best threshold that optimizes the F1-score while satisfying a minimum recall of 0.80 and a minimum precision of 0.40.
 ![Tuned Random Forest: Class-1 Metrics by Threshold](images/rf_metrics_by_threshold_tuned.png)
 ![Tuned XGBoost: Class-1 Metrics by Threshold](images/xgb_metrics_by_threshold_tuned.png)